 APS Employee Census 2025

-In 2025, more than 100 agencies that engage staff under the Public Service Act 1999 will participate in the APS Employee Census from Monday 5 May to Friday 6 June 2025.
+In 2025, 107 agencies and entities that engage staff under the Public Service Act 1999 participated in the APS Employee Census.
+A total of 151,771 APS employees responded with a response rate of 81 per cent.
+The APS Employee Census ran from Monday 5 May to Friday 6 June 2025.

 What is the APS Employee Census?